-CAR ACCIDENT IN MN CAN ONLY SUE OTHER DRIVER NOT INSURANCE COMPANY – MN ATTORNEY
+CAR ACCIDENT IN MN SUE OTHER DRIVER NOT INSURANCE COMPANY – MN ATTORNEY

 Insurance issues after a car accident injury in MN can be complicated, but you can call us and speak with a lawyer for a free consultation.
 Pam Rochlin and David Rochlin are car accident attorneys with more than 25 years’ experience representing hundreds of people in auto and motorcycle cases.
 Our primary focus is on getting you and your family fair and full compensation if you have been injured in an auto accident.
 We have offices in Edina, Woodbury MN, Minneapolis, and St. Louis Park where you can meet with a top car accident attorney to discuss your case.
 Our lawyers will also meet with you and your family at your home.
 An auto accident lawyer will come to your home in St. Paul, Roseville, Forest Lake, White Bear Lake, Anoka MN, Brooklyn Park, Brooklyn Center, Maple Grove, Plymouth MN, Eden Prairie, Apple Valley MN, Burnsville, Albert Lea, and other cities throughout Minnesota.
 Our car accident injury lawyers MN will provide you with a free initial consultation to explain your rights to you, and we never charge anything unless you receive compensation for your injuries.